GSS-Cogs/family-trade/datasets/ONS-UK-Total-trade/spec.md

 	Join all 6 tables together into one datacube

+	Marker
+		Any N/A values put not-collated in cell .
+Description also explains the reason for this

 	Scraper
 		dataset_id: (only one dataset output so will probably not need changing)
 		Title: (only one dataset output so will probably not need changing)